 Step 5: Let the Skillet Air Dry

 Never start an electric device when it is wet or damp, as this could cause a serious fire and shock hazard.
-We are going to let everything air dry upside down if we possible to make sure all the water comes out and there is no chance of a short circuit on next use.
+I am going to let everything air dry upside down if possible to make sure all the water comes out and there is no chance of a short circuit on the next use.

 Additional Tips for Cleaning Electric Skillets